Saad888/AutoSynthesis/README.md

 ## 4. F.A.Q.
 **1. The app isn't sending inputs into the game.**
 - If the game limits FPS when running in the background, this might cause some inputs to get neglected, so ensure to turn that setting off in game.
-- Its possible the app will need to be launched in Admin mode.
-This cannot be done with the way the app is currently deployed, if that becomes the case I'll be releasing future updates with a different deployment method that allows for the app to run independatly.

 **2. Does the game need to be in focus?**
 - No